Robpol86/robpol86.com/docs/posts/2022/2022-10-24-snapmaker-reverse-door.md

   instead of the bottom.
 We'll be fixing this by flipping the panel but this will place the foam strips facing out instead of in.
     * Solution: Buy some 10 mm wide by 3 mm thick self-adhesive [weather stripping][stripping] (or cut yours to size).
-* The top panel's screw holes will only align with the shorter front/back rails.
-You can optionally drill holes into the panel or buy additional T-nuts for the long rails.
+* **Top panel**: The bottom side of the enclosure doesn't have as many screw holes as the top.
+Only the two narrow sides of the top panel will have holes that align.
+    * Solution: You can drill additional holes on the plexiglass top panel or using more T-nuts but I ended up just relying on the four screws to hold the top panel in place, so this was a non-problem for me.

 ## Steps